 - A broad and balanced curriculum that creates opportunities for debating issues connected to extremism

 Personal, Social and Health Education curriculum

 We educate our students across a wide range of Personal, Social and Health Education (PSHE) issues such as discussion, debate, written activities and group work.

 Recently students have been introduced to our new form time programmes 'Get, Set, Go' and '#WorldReady'.

 About the Get, Set, Go programme:

-The Get, Set, Go programme runs every morning from Monday to Thursday during form time, 8.35am to 9.00am.
+Get, Set, Go is now from 8.40 - 8.55am and the World Ready is 8.40 - 9.10am.
 During this time students receive key notices prior to each day's activity.
 Activities include a weekly assembly, reading sessions and maths challenges.
 The assemblies cover a wide variety of themes, delivered by staff and external visitors.
 There are two reading sessions per week, one is an audio book voted on by the form class and the other is each student's personal choice of book - please encourage and remind your child to bring their book on their designated reading morning.
 The maths challenge varies each week activities that encourage problem solving, reasoning using maths to work out puzzles.